Informatiesystemen/Informatiesystemen/project_s4549775.md

 $\forall (r, s) \in Pop(o): (r, s) \in Pop_X(o) \leftrightarrow r \in Pop_X(R) \land s \in Pop_X(S)$

+## Week 4

+### Type Relatedness

+Let's look at whether the type derivation rules make sense.

+* T1: $\vdash x \sim x$

+	It is self evident that an object type can contain instances of itself.

 # Extension

 ## Week 2